neuralinfo/Assignments/Assignment3.md

 ##3-Storing and Retrieving Task##

-  3.1- Write a python program to create and store the backups of both db_tweets and db_streamT to S3.
+  3.1- Write a python program to create and store the backups of both db_tweets and db_restT to S3.
 It also should have a capability of
      loading the backups if necessary.